|WWT Shows||CLICK TO: Join and Support Internet Horology Club 185™||IHC185™ Forums|

 But for all their managerial faults, they ran an honorable operation.
 Many years ago I was shown a letter received by a customer who had returned his mail order Studebaker watch to the factory in January of 1930.
 Although he was completely satisfied with the watch, being out of work he could no longer make the agreed monthly payments and he felt it would be wrong to keep it.
 Upon receipt by those who were in the process of shutting down the Studebaker Watch Company, the watch was cleaned, oiled, adjusted and sent back to this unusually forthright buyer with a letter stating that his debt had been erased and that..."an honest man deserves to own an honest watch" ...which is inspiring to contemplate.
 Such was the level of integrity, fairness and decency long associated with the name "Studebaker” which we are striving to continue.
 That is part of why since the 1990s I have retained and proudly used the name "Studebaker Watch Company" in my watch collecting and trading.

 The mailing address of the South-Bend Watch Company was advertised as being a number on "Studebaker Street" and the complex was located essentially between South Bend and Mishawaka facing what is now Mishawaka Avenue.
 It is the present-day site of Indiana University at South Bend, and across the street is located the John Adams High School.
-Yes, the factory buildings are long gone, it's called progress or more aptly "urban renewal" but the history lives on and a few of us continue to piece it together day by day.
-We seem to discover a heretofore unknown fact about the company and it's products on a fairly regular basis.
+Yes, the factory buildings are long gone, it is called progress or more aptly "urban renewal" but the history lives on and a few of us continue piecing it together, helping and explaining day by day.
+We still seem to discover a heretofore unknown fact about the company and it's products on a fairly regular basis.
 Often we have far more questions than answers but our fascination continues to grow as does the number of those who enjoy collecting these very interesting watches.

 Hopefully this proves to be helpful and perhaps will serve as the basis for further research.